jkenney0501/dbt_superstore_dim_model/README.md

     - I also like to add a unit test for any logic that is considered advanced to test my assertions and catch any potential edge cases.
 In this exmaple, I unit test my date dimenesion becasue it is complex and \
       I want to ensure my users are getting the required functionality for date searches.

-I generally stick to the them below for testing with some minor variations:
+I generally stick to the theme below for testing with some minor variations:

+**Note:** I run tests early and often.
+This visual and section may appear here but this is just to demonstrate and cluister the examples under this topic.
+This is applied throughout the project at the varopis layers as demonstrated in the visual or in the yml files.
 <img src="assets/dbt-tests.png" width="1000">
 source: https://docs.getdbt.com/blog/test-smarter-where-tests-should-go